Advantages of Flexible Circuits for Space Applications

 Lightweight and Low Volume

 You might not think weight matters much in regards to space exploration.
 Everything is essentially weightless up there after all, right?
 Unfortunately, rockets and their payloads still experience gravity during liftoff.
 Carrying something from the ground into orbit is one of the most energy intensive of the whole process.
-Flexible circuits have low mass and take up less space than traditional PCBs, making them perfect for aerospace.
+A flex circuit low mass and take up less space than traditional PCBs, making them perfect for aerospace.

-Not only are flexible circuits lighter, they’re also smaller.
+Not only is a flex circuit lighter, they’re also smaller.
 Obviously a thin film takes up less space than a thick substrate, but the main volume savings come from flexibility.
 Whereas a traditional board needs a set amount of 3D space, a flexible PCB can be squeezed or folded into nooks and crannies.
 They can also be bent into unique 3D shapes and fill unused space.
 With enough creativity, you can save up to 60% space when compared to normal boards.
 Size matters because a larger payload means a larger, and heavier, launch vehicle.

 You don’t want to be carrying any extra weight during launch.

 When designing boards for space, reliability is hugely important.
 NASA launched Voyager One 36 years ago, and it’s still flying.
 Your circuits need to be pretty trustworthy if they’re going to be flying through space for 36 years.
-Flexible boards can withstand more dynamic forces than a traditional board, and they eliminate high failure interconnection points.
+A flexible circuit board can withstand more dynamic forces than a traditional board, and they eliminate high failure interconnection points.

 Spacecraft are subjected to all kinds of dynamic forces, primarily during takeoff.
 Dynamic forces are the bane of traditional boards, with vibrations causing up to 20% of failures.
 Flexible and rigid flex boards are made to twist during operation and can flex thousands of times before failing.
 This will help flexible boards bend instead of break and keep working in harsh conditions.

 Connections like solder joints, crimps, etc. are a major risk for failure as well.
 These attachments can also be broken by dynamic forces.
-Flexible circuits remove this risk by eliminating connections.
+Having a flexible circuit removes this risk by eliminating connections.
 Most of the connections on flexible boards are made within the substrate.
-For a connection to fail, the whole PCB would have to fail.
+For a connection to fail, the whole printed circuit board would have to fail.
 Thus, flexible circuits almost entirely remove a point of failure for your board.

 The vacuum of space is a daunting place full of difficult challenges.
 Engineers need versatile components in order to overcome those obstacles.
 Flexible circuits provide physical adaptability that can allow designers to implement odd shapes and extensible on their spacecraft.